 Complete in the arrival/departure card

 A visitor is required to complete the Arrival/Departure Card upon arrival at the gazette entry points.
-This card is obtainable at any entry point, Malaysian Representative Office abroad or travel agencies.
+This card is obtainable at any entry point, Malaysian Representative Office abroad or travel agency.

 A visitor must present his/her passport together with the duly completed arrival/departure card to the immigration officer on duty.
 He/she must ensure that the passport or travel document is endorsed with the appropriate pass before leaving the immigration counter.

-Other than an application for entry for the purpose of tourist, social or business visits, all applications for other types of passes mentioned must be made before arrival in the country.
-All applications must have sponsorship in Malaysia.
+Other than an application for entry for tourism, social or business visits, all applications for other types of passes mentioned must be made before arrival in the country.
+All applications must have sponsors in Malaysia.
 The sponsors must agree to be responsible for the maintenance and repatriation of the visitors from Malaysia if it should become necessary.

-Foreign nationals who wish to visit Malaysia have to obtain a pass at the entry point besides a visa (where required) which allows them to stay temporarily.
+Foreign nationals who wish to visit Malaysia have to obtain a pass at the entry point besides a visa (where required), allowing them to stay temporarily.
 A pass is an endorsement in the passport constituting permission to stay for the approved duration.